eldimious/network-avatar-picker/README.md

 const avatarPicker = new AvatarPickerService();
 ```

-Use the methods of the `avatarPicker` class to get user avatars from networks:
+Use the methods of the `avatarPicker` instance to get user avatars:
 - `avatarPicker.twitter.getAvatar(username)`
 - `avatarPicker.instagram.getAvatar(username)`
 - `avatarPicker.tumblr.getAvatar(username)`